sroebuck/scalatra-userauth/README.md

 -------------

 * Scalatra based project.
+* A `User` class (it doesn't have to be called `User`) that represents a logged in user and can verify a username and password.
+In other words, this library does not manage the storage and retreival of users from database - that is down to you.
 * Only tested so far with ScalatraServlet (e.g. not tested with ScalatraFilter)

 Building and installing
 -----------------------

-Until this library has been published you can include it into an sbt project by clone this library and using the sbt command:

-    publish-local

-Then include it as a dependency in your project with:
+Just include it as a dependency in your project with:

     "com.proinnovate" %% "scalatra-userauth" % "0.1.0-SNAPSHOT"

-Alternatively you can copy the small number of source files into your own source.

 Using
 -----